gjanders/SplunkVersionControl/README.md

 The context of the application name (default of SplunkVersionControl) will be checked first for the password, if that fails a query to all contexts /-/-/ will occur, realms will be ignored, only the name of the password is used for searching so any realm (or lack of realm) will work for storing the password

+## Example setup
+`srcURL` - so this is the remote port of the Splunk Cloud instance or localhost, for example: https://mycloudinstance.splunkcloud.com:8089
+`srcUsername` - as you'd expect, the username to login via REST API `srcPassword` - you can specify it in plaintext *or* if you do something like `password:splunkversioncontrol_user`, then the `splunkversioncontrol_use`r should be in passwords.conf (I use https://splunkbase.splunk.com/app/4013/ to add/remove passwords from passwords.conf but the command line works too)
+`gitTempDir` - I use `/tmp/git_backup` but the location can be any empty directory `gitRepoURL` - I use `https://myuser:password:myuser_token@git.tools.company.om/scm/splunk/ko_automated_backup.git`, this can be an SSH-based or a HTTPS-based repo

+In the above the `myuser_token` again exists in passwords.conf, again tokens work, SSH-based URL's work too!
+Effectively this the URL you would use with "git clone"

+`git_name` - SVC Automation
+`git_email` - gareth...@company.com
+`git_proxy` - if you use a proxy to access git, for example http://proxy:8080, this is optional

+I do not use a proxy to access my Splunk instances but if you cannot access to the Splunk cloud instance without a proxy then set the "proxy" setting.

+Finally, please tick `file_per_ko` that's a nicer way to store the objects in git.
+I also tick `disable_git_ssl_verify` and I have sslVerify - false due to some issues with ssl validation

 ## Macros
 The following macros exist and are relate to the `splunkversioncontrol_restore_dynamic` dashboard
 - `splunk_vc_name` - this macro is the name of the `splunkversioncontrol_restore` modular input name on the remote (or local) system where the restore occurs
 - `splunk_vc_url` - this macro is the URL endpoint of the remote system, defaults to `https://localhost:8089/services/splunkversioncontrol_rest_restore`, you will need to change this if you have a remote instance performing the backup/restore operations, for example if you are on a search head cluster
 - `splunk_vc_timeout` - this is the time delay between triggering the remote command and waiting for the `_audit` index to catchup with a log entry to advise the command was run, if set too short the restore may fail because the `| postversioncontrolrestore` search has not appeared in the `_audit` index yet
 - `sslVerify` - defaults to "False", this can be set to the location of a CA file to be used by the python requests library to validate the SSL certificates in use
-- `requestingAddress` - by default the REST endpoint splunkversioncontrol_rest_restore will make a HTTPS call back to the calling IP address, this overrides the address to call back, the default of False results in a call back to the requesting IP address which is used in most use cases
+- `requestingAddress` - by default the REST endpoint `splunkversioncontrol_rest_restore` will make a HTTPS call back to the calling IP address, this overrides the address to call back, the default of False results in a call back to the requesting IP address which is used in most use cases
 - `splunk_vc_ko_query`, should be configured to point to an appname:searchname, the default is `splunk_kom:splunk_vc_kom_audit_summary`

 ## Configuring the macro & savedsearch to work with the run_ko_query option